 How to apply

-The Ways Into History Application Pack 2016-17 (Office document, 1,271kB) contains all the information you need in order to apply, and the application form.
-Complete and sign the form, and post it back to the address printed at the end (we regret that we cannot accept applications by email).
+Ways Into History January 2018 application pack (PDF, 776kB) contains all the information you need in order to apply, and the application form.
+Complete and sign the form, and post it back to the address printed at the end.

 If you have any questions about the contents of the pack or about applying, please email the course director at: Richard.Stone@bristol.ac.uk.

 There are three routes into further study at Bristol University from this course: